 variables to be overridden there are overloaded versions of methods which

-of variables to be provided.
+permit a Map of variables to be provided.
 The keys in this

 map must be strings and the values must be one of the types permitted